CS-SI/Orekit/src/site/markdown/architecture/attitudes.md

 * LofOffset, defined as a given angular offset around three axes from local orbital frame at given date.

+* TabulatedLofOffset, defined by interpolating within a user-provided ephemerides with resepct to a local orbital frame,  using any number of interpolation points and either using or ignoring the tabulated rotation rates.

-* TabulatedProvider, defined by interpolating within a user-provided ephemerides, using any number of interpolation points and either using or ignoring the tabulated rotation rates.
+* TabulatedProvider, defined by interpolating within a user-provided ephemerides with respect to an inertial frame,  using any number of interpolation points and either using or ignoring the tabulated rotation rates.

 ### Ground pointing laws